-Lauren is an industry leader, early pioneer and globally recognized expert in the field of sustainable finance.
-She is a regular speaker and commentator at internationally renowned events including the World Economic Forum in Davos.
+Lauren is as an industry leader, early pioneer and globally recognized expert in the field of sustainable finance.
+She is a member of the World Economic Forum’s Global Future Council on Energy Nexus, a member of the Taskforce for Nature Related Financial Disclosures and is a regular speaker and commentator at internationally renowned events such as Davos.

 It is her long held interest in paleo-anthropology, in particular the work of Louis Leakey & rainforest conservation, furthered by formative experiences at an orangutan rehabilitation project in Borneo and a tiger conservation project in Sumatra, that were key drivers for her academic studies in archaeology, anthropology and international development and leads her to be a passionate believer in the work of SOS.